 General partnerships are the most common partnerships.

 An advantage of general partnerships is that all partners can manage the business and share their profits.
+Another advantage to a general partnership is that you are more likely to get a business loan if there is more than one business owner.
+This is helpful if you have a low credit score.
 A disadvantage of general partnerships for you to consider is the liability that partners can face.
 Personal assets can be sought for all members in a general partnership.

 Depending on your business needs, a limited partnership may be best for you.
 Limited partnerships (LPs) are a second partnership option.
 They differ from general partnerships in essential ways.

-In a limited partnership, there is a single partner and a general partner who has unlimited liability.
+In a limited partnership, there is a single partner and a general partner with unlimited liability.
 The general partner acts as a manager for the partnership and is also responsible for any business liabilities.
+A limited partner, therefore, cannot lose more money than they contributed.

 Other partners have limited liability.
 These partners aren’t responsible for managing the business, but they’re allowed to invest in the business.

 Sole proprietorships are the most uncomplicated business entities to form.
-It allows you to create a business and operate it as an owner.
+It is also the most common, allowing you to create a business and operate it as an owner.
+Many famous multi-million dollar businesses like Marriott Hotels and Walmart started as sole proprietorships.
 Sole proprietorships offer several advantages compared to other business entities:

 - For tax purposes, sole proprietorships require you to use your individual income tax return (Form 1040) and information about your business’s loss or profits (Schedule C).